vbotka/ansible-freebsd-pf/README.md

 ```
 (see the corresponding files in defaults/main/)

-If you want to configure and enable *blacklistd* and *relayd* you have to set
+For example, if you want to configure and enable *blacklistd* and *relayd* you have to set

 ```yaml
 pf_blacklistd: true